fbpx

 And the feds seem inclined to agree.
 One of their findings:

-Quote: Many people who sign up for medical financing in doctor’s offices and hospitals may otherwise be eligible to receive financial assistance or charity care that medical providers may offer or otherwise be required to offer under federal, state, or local law.
+Quote: Many people who sign up for medical financing in doctor’s offices and hospitals may otherwise be eligible to financial assistance or charity care that medical providers may offer or otherwise be required to offer under federal, state, or local law.
 Unquote.

 Argh.